osenco/osen-wc-mpesa/README.md

 ### Integration Cost

 * Our team of developers are on hand to provide assistance for when you wish to move from Sandbox(test) to Live(production) environment.
-This assistance is charged a fiat fee of `KSH 4000/$40`
+This assistance is charged a flat fee of `KSH 4000/$40`

 ## Acknowledgements